opfuchs/SimpleRandomString.py/README.md

 # SimpleRandomString.py

-## v0.01
+## v0.02

 Exactly what it says on the tin.
-This is a simple python script (barely even a script) that generates and prints a random ASCII string of the desired length.
+This is a simple python script (barely even a script) that generates and prints a random ASCII string of the desired length using CSPRNGs.
 This length is currently specified by simply setting the value `n` in the actual code.

-__WARNING__: Do not use this in any "real" application with serious crypto needs.
+__WARNING__: **DO NOT USE IN PRODUCTION**.
 "Don't roll your own crypto" as they say.
 There are plenty of libraries designed and vetted by actual crypto experts for use in important, complicated things.
-This is simply a little tool I use for my own convenience that I thought I'd share.
-Use at your own risk.
+This is simply a little tool that was a student project from years ago.

 ## Description and Usage